GNOME/pygobject/docs/guide/testing.rst

 Continuous Integration using Travis CI / CircleCI
 -------------------------------------------------

-Travis CI uses a rather old Ubuntu and thus the supported GTK+ is at 3.10 and PyGObject is at 3.12.
+Travis CI uses a rather old Ubuntu and thus the supported GTK is at 3.10 and PyGObject is at 3.12.
 If that's enough for you then have a look at our Travis CI example project: